Kerolos2000/kerolos_portfolio/README.md

 - **Project Showcase**: List and showcase projects with details, screenshots, and links to repositories or live demos.
 - **Skills Overview**: Present key skills with proficiency levels.
 - **Contact Form**: A contact form integrated with email notifications.
-- **Interactive Charts**: Display data such as skills and project statistics through dynamic charts.
 - **Mobile Friendly**: Responsive design for all screen sizes.

 ## Tech Stack